GSCrawley/automated_blog_platform/system_architecture_design.md

 ## 1. Introduction

 This document outlines the proposed architecture and strategic approach for building an automated, SEO-optimized blog system.
 The system aims to periodically generate and update articles about trending high-ticket products, integrate lucrative affiliate marketing and partnership programs, and implement a strategic marketing plan.
-This design builds upon the existing `seo-blog-builder` GitHub repository, leveraging its multi-agent architecture and WordPress integration capabilities, while addressing the need for dynamic content generation, trending product identification, and advanced affiliate marketing strategies.
+This design leverages a multi-agent architecture and WordPress integration capabilities, while addressing the need for dynamic content generation, trending product identification, and advanced affiliate marketing strategies.

 ## 2. Core System Objectives